ANCPLabOldenburg/ancpbids_documentation/book/write.md

 # Saving a Dataset

-Once you've queried and worked with your BIDS dataset, you may want to load your dataset from your local file system.
-This is done with the ´load_dataset()´ function.
+Once you've queried and worked with your BIDS dataset, you may want to save your dataset to your local file system.
+This can be done with several functions. the ´load_dataset()´ function.
 Optionally, you may also  also use the ´DatasetOptions´ class to set your preference in the handling of reading (and writting) a dataset from your file system.
 In the following example we will use the ´dataset_path´ you have queried beforehand.

 ## Saving a Dataset
 Once your work is finished with your dataset, you can save it back to disk using ´save_dataset()´.
 Your ´target directory´ should be empty.